Peanut Butter Cup Cookies

 - In a medium bowl, whisk together the flour, baking soda, and salt.

-- In a large mixing bowl, beat together the butter, peanut butter, sugar, and brown sugar until smooth and creamy, about 2-3 minutes.
+- In a large mixing bowl on medium-high speed (with paddle attachment if using the stand mixer), beat together the butter, peanut butter, sugar, and brown sugar until smooth and creamy, about 1 minute.

-- Beat in the egg yolk and vanilla until incorporated.
+- Scrape down the bowl then beat in the egg yolk and vanilla.

 - Scoop the dough into 1 tablespoon balls then place in the pan.
 Bake 10-12 minutes or until golden brown and puffed.